METHODOLOGY OVERVIEW

 Pillar 2: Freedom of Movement

-In the 2023 CBI Index, the Freedom of Movement Pillar measures the relative strength of each country’s citizenship on the basis of three equally weighted factors: the number of destinations to which a country’s passport allows travel without restriction, the number of prime business hubs to which it provides access, and the degree to which a given citizenship provides settlement rights in other nations.
+In the 2024 CBI Index, the Freedom of Movement Pillar measures the relative strength of each country’s citizenship on the basis of three equally weighted factors: the number of destinations to which a country’s passport allows travel without restriction, the number of business-friendly centres to which it provides access, and the degree to which a given citizenship provides settlement rights in other nations.

 Pillar 3: Minimum Investment Outlay

+The Investment Options and Threshold Pillar measures one of the most practical and foremost considerations of CBI: how much capital is required for the investor to become an eligible applicant for the programme of their choosing and what the available options are to deploy said capital.
 The cost of applying for CBI increases with the number of dependants — or qualifying family members — included in an application.
-In some jurisdictions, this increase is proportional, while in others the cost only increases following the inclusion of multiple dependants.
-To remain consistent across all jurisdictions, it was assumed that one applicant was applying for citizenship alone (i.e. the application consisted of a single applicant).
+In some jurisdictions, this increase is proportional, while in others, the cost only increases following the inclusion of multiple dependants.
+To remain consistent across all jurisdictions, it was assumed that one applicant was applying for citizenship alone (i.e., the application consisted of a single applicant).

 Pillar 4: Mandatory Travel or Residence